Skip to main content

 10 bits

 Next figure shows how to connect a differential Sin-Cos encoder to Jupiter Servo Drive.
-Refer to Feedback wiring recommendations for more information about connections and wires.
+Refer to Feedback connections#Feedback wiring recommendations for more information about connections and wires.

 Circuit model for each differential channel (A, B, REF) is shown in the next figure.